johncmunson/docker-app/README.md

 - `docker-compose.prod.yml` - similar to `docker-compose.override.yml`, but used for production specific configuration.
 This file is not used by default by `docker-compose`, therefore we use the `-f` flag to specifically instruct Docker which configuration files to apply.
 - You can of course have additional compose files as needed, for example to support a staging environment.

-### Scaling your services

-Scaling services to use more instances is exceptionally easy with docker-compose.
-Just run `docker-compose up -d --scale <service-name>=<no. of instances>`.
-The `<service-name>` comes from how you've named your service inside `docker-compose.yml`.
-The docker engine manages inter-service communication, including load balancing this communication.

-In a vanilla docker-compose application, Docker will handle inter-service communication and load balance appropriately, and services are permitted to communicate directly with each other.
-However, since we are using nginx-proxy as our reverse-proxy/load balancer, it will take over the reigns of this task.
-In this setup, for Service A to communicate with Service B it must send it's request through nginx-proxy.

-The benefit of nginx-proxy over a more basic nginx setup is that it comes with service discovery built-in.
-This means that when we scale up a service, or when a service has an instance die, nginx-proxy is aware of this and handles the load balancing appropriately.

-_Note: docker-compose is limited to container orchestration on a single host, as opposed to Docker Swarm or Kubernetes which can manage containers across multiple host machines.
-A natural question to ask is, Why bother with scaling at all?
-The answer has to do with maintaining availability in the event of instance failures.
-If you only have one instance of the `auth` service running and it goes down, your application will be unavailable for the period of time it takes Docker to replace the failed container.
-If, however, you have multiple instances of the `auth` service running the load balancer can distribute traffic to the healthy instances while Docker is bringing the failed instance back up.
-Keep in mind that this form of "scaling" only improves availability and not raw compute power.
-To take on higher volumes of traffic to your application, you will still need to scale vertically by increasing the size/power of your host machine._

-_Note: Only stateless services can be scaled.
-Stateful services, such as the database, cannot be scaled.
-Neither can any services that have a port bound to the host, such as the nginx reverse-proxy.
-In the case of nginx, Docker will fail with the message `WARNING: The "nginx" service specifies a port on the host.
-If multiple containers for this service are created on a single host, the port will clash.`_

 ### Accessing the Application

 All services that are provided with the `VIRTUAL_HOST` and optional `VIRTUAL_PORT` environment variables are automatically managed by nginx-proxy.
 This means that they are by default exposed to the outside world via nginx-proxy.
 As an example, the auth service contains `VIRTUAL_HOST=auth.local` and `VIRTUAL_PORT=3000`.
 To hit the signup endpoint send a POST to `localhost:8080/signup` with the header `Host: auth.local:3000`.
 To hit this endpoint internally from another service, change the URL to `http://nginx/signup` and keep the same Host header.